Sayed94h/acme-web-design/development-strategy.md

 __full user story description__

+As a visitor, I want to know what services the website or company offers and have so that I can benefit from and as a website owner I want that people know about our services which is the main goal of the website and company.

 ### Branch

 * Added a new branch called `services` for the footer part of the webpage